Peeragogy/Peeragogy.github.io/practice.md

 drawing on the principles of free/libre/open source software (FLOSS) and open culture.
-Mako Hill suggests that one recipe for success in peer production is to take a familiar idea – his example is an encyclopedia – and make it easy for people to participate in building it @mako-thesis [Chapter 1].
+Mako Hill suggests that one recipe for success in peer production is to take a familiar idea – his example is an encyclopedia – and make it easy for people to participate in building it [9, Chapter 1].
 Another inspiring familiar idea is the university.
 We will take hold of “learning in institutions” as a map (Figure [madison-map]), though it does not fully conform to the tacitly-familiar territory of peeragogy.
-To be clear, peeragogy is not just for teachers and students, but for *any group of people who want to learn anything*.[^1]
+To be clear, peeragogy is not just for teachers and students, but for *any group of people who want to learn anything*.

 Indeed, the strong version of our claim is that peeragogy is needed in applications of any map, blueprint, or design that seeks to involve people as people.
 In some idealized sense, “control” is all that’s required to move from a well-thought-out design to successful execution.
-But, at the very least, this leaves the question: where do the designs come from in the first place @von2003cybernetics?
+But, at the very least, this leaves the question: where do the designs come from in the first place [12]?
 Once they exist, designs need to be interpreted, and often, revised.
 People may think that they are on the same page, only to find out that their understandings are wildly different.
 For example, everyone may agree